smallk/smallk.github.io/documentation_installation.md

 	/usr/local/elemental/0.83/HybridRelease
 	/usr/local/elemental/0.83/PureRelease

-Two versions of Elemental need to be built.
-One is a hybrid release build with OpenMP parallelization, and one is the pure release build without OpenMP parallelization.
-A separate build folder will be created for each build.
-The build that uses internal OpenMP parallelization is called a ‘HybridRelease’ build; the build that doesn’t is called a ‘PureRelease’ build.
-The debug build is called a ‘PureDebug’ build.
-The HybridRelease build is best for large problems, where the problem size is large enough to overcome the OpenMP parallel overhead.
-The following is for the 0.83 version of elemental.
-Set the version to that specified in the README.html file.
-Note that the files will be installed in **/usr/local/elemental/[version]/[build type]**.

 **1.1.**  Run these commands to create the required directories for the build types: mkdir build_hybrid mkdir build_pure
 ###Perform the HybridRelease build